A Night to Remember (Cyndi Lauper album)

-A Night to Remember is the third studio album by American singer Cyndi Lauper, released on May 9, 1989, by Epic Records.
+A Night to Remember is the third studio album by American singer Cyndi Lauper, released on May 8, 1989, by Epic Records.
 The album was originally set to be released in 1988, under the name Kindred Spirit, but was delayed until 1989 and the songs from the initial project were reworked.
-Although the album managed to score a top-10 single, it did not enjoy the commercial success of her previous two albums, and was met with mixed-to-poor reviews and in interviews, Lauper refers to it as A Night to Forget.
+Although the album managed to score a top-10 single, it failed to enjoy the commercial success of her previous two albums, was met with mixed-to-poor reviews and in interviews, Lauper refers to it as A Night to Forget.
+Worldwide, the album has sold more than 1.5 million copies.

 Background and production

 The album was originally conceptualized as a project called Kindred Spirit, due for release in October 1988, and was going to include the track "Hole in My Heart (All the Way to China)", but when that song and the film it was featured in, Vibes, were unsuccessful, the album was reworked.
 The original Kindred Spirit tracklist included 10 songs, eight of which were eventually included on the final album.
 The two songs that were removed were "Hole in My Heart," which would only appear on Japanese CD editions of A Night to Remember, and "Don't Look Back," written by Lauper and John Turi, which remains unreleased.
 The songs "A Night to Remember", "Dancing With a Stranger" and "I Don't Want to Be Your Friend" were added to the tracklist later on after the release date was pushed back to 1989, with the other songs being remixed some time between their original 1988 planned release date and their eventual release.
+The song "My First Night Without You" was previewed in October 1988 at CBS UK's annual conference, and the album was still known as Kindred Spirit at the time.
+By March 1989, the album's title had changed to A Night to Remember and was initially announced for an April release with this title.
 Some proof sheets of the original album artwork exist with the alternate title and track listing.

 "Unabbreviated Love," penned by Lauper, Dusty Micale and Franke Previte, was recorded for the album but only appeared on the B-side of the "My First Night Without You" single.

 The photo used in the album's final cover artwork was taken at the intersection of Plymouth and Pearl Streets, just east of the Manhattan Bridge, in Brooklyn, New York.